Teodoro Obiang Nguema Mbasogo: New constitution

-Obiang's rule is considered more humane and less authoritarian and corrupt than that of his uncle.
-By some accounts, however, it has become increasingly brutal, and has bucked the larger trend toward greater democracy in Africa.
-According to most domestic and international observers, he leads one of the most corrupt, ethnocentric and repressive regimes in the world.
+According to most domestic and international observers, Obiang leads one of the world's most corrupt, ethnocentric, and repressive regimes.
 Equatorial Guinea is essentially a one-party state dominated by Obiang's Democratic Party of Equatorial Guinea (PDGE).
 The constitution grants Obiang sweeping powers, including the power to rule by decree.

-Although opposition parties were legalized in 1992, the legislature remains dominated by the PDGE, and there is no substantive opposition to executive decisions.
+Although opposition parties were de jure legalized in 1992, the legislature is dominated by the PDGE and there is no substantive opposition to executive decisions.
 There have never been more than eight opposition deputies in the lower house, while the PDGE has held every seat in the Senate since its inception in 2013.
-For all intents and purposes, Obiang holds all governing power in the nation.

-The opposition is barely tolerated; indeed, a 2006 article in Der Spiegel quoted Obiang as asking, "What right does the opposition have to criticize the actions of a government?"
-The opposition is severely hampered by the lack of a free press as a vehicle for their views.
-There are no newspapers and all broadcast media are either owned outright by the government or controlled by its allies.
+A 2006 article in Der Spiegel quoted Obiang as asking, "What right does the opposition have to criticize the actions of a government?"
+Free press is severely restricted in the country.
+There are few private newspapers and almost all mass media is either state-owned or owned by Obiang's son, Teodoro Nguema Obiang Mangue.

+Foreign relations

+In 2013, Obiang attended the funerals of Venezuelan president Hugo Chávez and South African president Nelson Mandela.
+In 2014, he was the only foreign head of state at the funeral of former Spanish prime minister Adolfo Suárez.